The Muny: History

 On January 4, 1923, the Municipal Theater Association opened a free school for people who aspired to sing in the chorus for that summer's productions.
 Of 420 applicants, 239 had been accepted as of the class's beginning, with 45 remaining to be examined.
 Classes met two nights a week until May 1, when rehearsals began.

 Keil stepped down from being president of the Municipal Theater Association in 1924, saying that the enterprise should be headed by businessmen, and Cunliff simultaneously left his position as chairman of the group's Executive Productions Committee.
 H. J. Pettengill, chairman of Southwest Bell Telephone Company's board of directors, was elected the new president.

 Reserved seats for all paid admissions were instituted in 1925, after 2,400 numbered chairs were installed in the previously unreserved 25-cent section.

 In 1930, the stage was equipped with a turntable for performance purposes.
 It was reconstructed in 1997 due to dilapidation.
 As part of the Second Century Capital Campaign/2018-19 renovations, the turntable was replaced.
 In 1994, The Muny's board of directors founded the Muny Kids, a select group of performers between the ages of 7 and 13 who traveled around St. Louis performing, and in the summer gave preview shows prior to the production.
 In 1998, the Muny Teens group was formed for the same purpose, featuring teen performers between the ages of 14 and 18.

-The chairman of the board of the Muny in 2005-2006 was William H. T. Bush (younger brother of former President George H. W. Bush).
+The chairman of the board of the Muny in 2005-2006 was William H. T. Bush (younger brother of former president George H. W. Bush).
 The current Chairman of the Board is John W. Lemkemeier.

 Production

-The Muny produces all of its musicals (typically seven) in the season and operates only in the summer.
+The Muny produces all of its musicals (typically seven) in the season, which operates only in the summer.
 During the winter, a full-time staff of 35 people prepare for the next summer season.
 During the season itself, the summer staff expands to include more than 500 people in various positions.
-All shows are rehearsed within the course of 11 days, with two technical rehearsals (one costumed, one not) being held in the two to three days before the show's opening.
+All shows are rehearsed within the course of 11 days, with two technical rehearsals (one costumed, one not) being held in the two to three days before each show's opening.
 Shows run 7 days, although exceptions to this have occurred, particularly in recent years, when each season has had at least one production with an extended run.
-There is a two-three day break between shows to allow for tech and set, boom, and floor change.
+There is a two to three day break between shows to allow for tech, set, boom, and floor change.

 In 2015, The Muny began producing Muny Magic at The Sheldon, bi-annual concerts at the Sheldon Concert Hall.
 They are cabaret-style concerts featuring artists who have appeared on the Muny stage.
 In recent years, Muny Artistic Director and Executive Producer Mike Isaacson has announced the lineup for the upcoming summer season at the spring installments of Muny Magic at the Sheldon.